How to File For Divorce In Iowa

 - As long as your spouse has lived in Iowa for the past 12 months, you may file for divorce in an Iowa county court.

-- If you need any additional information regarding the divorce process in Iowa, you can get very cheap legal assistance at JustAnswer.com
+- Need Help?
+If you need any additional information regarding the divorce process in Iowa, you can get very cheap legal assistance at JustAnswer.com

-- The minimum time to complete a divorce in Iowa is 90 days, but you should plan for a longer period due to judicial caseload.
+- How Long?
+The minimum time to complete a divorce in Iowa is 90 days, but you should plan for a longer period due to judicial caseload.

-- The current fee for filing a Petition for Dissolution of Marriage is $185.
+- How much does it cost to file for divorce in Iowa?
+The current fee for filing a Petition for Dissolution of Marriage is $185.
 You may get this fee waived if you submit a completed Application and Affidavit to Defer Payment of Costs (Form FL-109) and the court approves it.

 A divorce proceeding in Iowa begins with the filing of a completed Petition for Dissolution of Marriage with the Clerk of Court’s office in the Iowa county where you or your spouse reside.
 You must pay the appropriate filing fee when you submit the petition.
 Make at least two copies of all documents (one set for yourself).